 Item 6.
 Exhibits

-Exhibit No. 31.1 Description of Exhibit Certification of Chief Executive Officer of the Company in accordance with Section 302 of the Sarbanes-Oxley Act of 2002 Certification of Chief Financial Officer of the Company in accordance with Section 302 of the Sarbanes-Oxley Act of 2002 Certification of Chief Executive Officer and Chief Financial Officer of the Company in accordance with Section 906 of the Sarbanes-Oxley Act of 2002
+Exhibit No. Description of Exhibit Registrant's Form Dated Exhibit Number Filed Herewith 10.21 License Agreement entered into on May 13, 2008 between Adherex Technologies Inc. and Stichting Antoni van Leeuwenhoek Ziekenhuis X 31.1 Certification of Chief Executive Officer of the Company in accordance with Section 302 of the Sarbanes-Oxley Act of 2002 X 31.2 Certification of Chief Financial Officer of the Company in accordance with Section 302 of the Sarbanes-Oxley Act of 2002 X 32.1 Certification of Chief Executive Officer and Chief Financial Officer of the Company in accordance with Section 906 of the Sarbanes-Oxley Act of 2002 X